Trust Architecture for Agentic AI

 Enterprise Negotiation Support

 Scoped per engagement.
-For when an enterprise buyer redlines your liability caps, AI terms, or data processing provisions and you need a lawyer who understands your product, not just your contracts, in the room.
+For when an enterprise buyer redlines your liability caps, agentic AI terms, or data processing provisions and you need a lawyer in the room who understands your product – not just your contracts.

 Beyond the Build